launchdarkly/sse-contract-tests/README.md

   * `"headers"`: The SSE client can be configured to send custom headers.
   * `"last-event-id"`: The SSE client can be configured to send a specific `Last-Event-Id` value in its initial HTTP request.
   * `"post"`: The SSE client can be configured to send a `POST` request with a body instead of a `GET`.
+  * `"read-timeout"`: The SSE client can be configured with a specific read timeout (a.k.a. socket timeout).
   * `"report"`: The SSE client can be configured to send a `REPORT` request with a body instead of a `GET`.

 The test harness will use the `capabilities` information to decide whether to run optional parts of the test suite that relate to those capabilities.

 ### Stream resource: `POST /`

-A `POST` request indicates that the test suite wants to start an instance of the SSE client.
+A `POST` request indicates that the test harness wants to start an instance of the SSE client.
 The request body is a JSON object with the following properties.
 All of the properties except `url` are optional.

-* `url`: The URL of an SSE endpoint created by the test suite.
+* `url`: The URL of an SSE endpoint created by the test harness.
 * `tag`: A string describing the current test, if desired for logging.
 * `initialDelayMs`: An optional integer specifying the initial reconnection delay parameter, in milliseconds.
 Not all SSE client implementations allow this to be configured, but the test harness will send a value anyway in an attempt to avoid having reconnection tests run unnecessarily slowly.
 * `lastEventId`: An optional string which should be sent as the `Last-Event-Id` header in the initial HTTP request.
-The test suite will only set this property if the test service has the `"last-event-id"` capability.
+The test harness will only set this property if the test service has the `"last-event-id"` capability.
-* `body`: A string specifying data to be sent in the HTTP request body.
-The test suite will only set this property if the test service has the `"post"` or `"report"` capability.
 * `headers`: A JSON object containing additional HTTP header names and string values.
 The SSE client should be configured to add these headers to its HTTP requests.
-The test suite will only set this property if the test service has the `"headers"` capability.
+The test harness will only set this property if the test service has the `"headers"` capability.
 Header names can be assumed to all be lowercase.
 * `method`: A string specifying an HTTP method to use instead of `GET`.
+The test harness will only set this property if the test service has the `"post"` or `"report"` capability.
-The test suite will only set this property if the test service has the `"post"` or `"report"` capability.
+* `body`: A string specifying data to be sent in the HTTP request body.
+The test harness will only set this property if the test service has the `"post"` or `"report"` capability.

 The response to this request is a streaming response using chunked transfer encoding.
 This is not an SSE stream, since then the test suite would have to rely on a specific SSE implementation to verify a different SSE implementation.
 Instead, it uses a simpler format where each "message" is a JSON object followed by a single LF (`\n`).
 The JSON object itself cannot contain any unescaped LF characters.